johanjaners/mf4_analyzer/README.md

 # 🔍 mf4_analyzer

-A Python-based processing pipeline for performance analysis of EV system logs.
+A Python-based pipeline for performance analysis of EV system logs and data-driven engineering workflows.
-Processes `.mf4` files to compute key performance indicators (KPIs), generate visualizations, and export structured reports for data-driven engineering workflows.
+Processes `.mf4` files to compute key performance indicators (KPIs), generate structured reports and metadata exports.
 Planned extensions include CSV export and SQL pipeline for structured storage and database integration.

 ---